pantheonscience/pantheonscience.github.io/standards.md

 ### Metadata

-A workflow project is expected to provide the following metadata, to provide information for searching projects, and a summary of how to use the project.
+A workflow project is required to provide the following metadata, for version checking and attribute searching.
 This metadata is included in a `pantheon.yml` file in the top level of the project repository.
 A formal schema can be found in the [Pantheon Specification](/spec/)

 ```
 pantheon:
     version: string  # version string
     state: string    # one of the Pantheon states

 project:
     name: string
     website: string   # optional

 workflow:
     name: string
     desc: string   # a short description of the workflow
+    applications: list of string   # a list of applications

 contact:
     name: string
-    email: string # valid email string
+    email: string

 ```